Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 The song came in 8 mixes, Joey Negro has mixed two of them himself, the Philly World Mix and the

 Sessomatto Dub.
-Other mixes are done by Eric Kupper, The Constipated Monkeys (Jose Nunez
+Other mixes are done by Eric Kupper, The Constipated Monkeys

-and Harry "Choo-Choo" Romero) and The Trunkids (Halo Varga and Angel Alanis).
+(Jose Nunez and Harry "Choo-Choo" Romero) and The Trunkids (Halo Varga and Angel Alanis).

-Another funny detail with this release is that it has a special thanks to Maria Granditsky on the label.
+Another funny detail with this release is that it has a special thanks to Maria Granditsky

-Net surfers as Miss Funkyflyy.
+known to us Net surfers as Miss Funkyflyy.

 The success of "Can't get high..." was huge in the US and the song was crowned the 1998 Dance Single